basho/basho_docs/source/languages/en/riakcs/references/appendices/Http-Administration.md

 ## Output format

 For these requests, results are available as either JSON or XML.
-Request the appropriate one by using the HTTP `Accept` header with either `application/json` or `application/xml`, respectively.
+Request the appropriate data format by using the HTTP `Accept` header with either `application/json` or `application/xml`, respectively.

 ## URLs